iblac142/comp3659-project-1/doc-standard.md

   3. Describe the possible return values

 Inline comments are to be used when:
-  a.
-The precise function or purpose of a piece of code is not immediately apparent
+* The precise function or purpose of a piece of code is not immediately apparent
-  b.
-It is helpful in letting a human reader understand the current state of the program
+* It is helpful in letting a human reader understand the current state of the program
-  c.
-The coder believes it to be otherwise helpful
+* The coder believes it to be otherwise helpful